nikkilr88/egghead-asciicasts/getting-started-with-redux/29generatingContainersConnectReactRedux(FooterLink)/29generatingContainersConnectReactRedux(FooterLink).md

 The second function I'm writing here is `mapDispatchToProps` or, to avoid name clashes in this JS bin, `mapDispatchToLinkProps` The only argument so far is the `dispatch` function.
 I'm going to need to look at the **container component** I wrote by hand to see what props depend on the `dispatch` function.

 In this case, this is just the click handler where I dispatch the `SET_VISIBLITY_FILTER` direction.
 The only prop I'm passing down is called, `onClick` I declare it as an **arrow function** with no arguments, and I paste the `dispatch` code.
-But it references the props again, so I need to add `onProps` as an argument, the second argument, to map dispatch to props function to you.
+But it references the props again, so I need to add `ownProps` as an argument, the second argument, to map dispatch to props function to you.

 ``` javascript
 const mapDispatchToLinkProps = (